 - In certain circumstances, the wishes of the child or children.

-Essentially, the major difference in this amendment is that a grandparent no longer needs to show that their relationship with their grandchild was “similar to a parent-child relationship.”
 A grandparent seeking court-ordered visitation should also be aware that the judge will have the ability to order the grandparent to pay the parent or guardian’s attorney’s fees if the grandparent gets less than everything the grandparent asked for.
 Likewise, if the grandparent prevails, the judge could order the parent or guardian to pay the grandparent’s attorney’s fees, but if a grandparent is reading this article, the grandparent is likely concerned with much more than just money.

 South Carolina has recognized the Psychological-Parent Doctrine, which allows for a third party to request custody or visitation with a child.
 To prove that a psychological-parent relationship exists with the child is one of the most challenging things to do in the family court.
-Also, there is a question as to its strength in light of the Troxel Supreme Court opinion.
+Also, there is a question as to its strength in light of the Troxel opinion.

-Judges will hear all sorts of stories regarding the kids’ relationships with the grandparents.
+Judges will hear all sorts of stories regarding the kids’ relationships with their grandparents.
 Often, the stories don’t match, and the court will try to figure out the truth.
 A fundamental way of doing this is for a grandparent to build up their bank of tangible evidence.
 Pictures of grandparents with the children are excellent.
-Receipts, credit card and bank statements, airline itineraries, or other evidence of event attended by both the grandparent and child may be useful as well.
-Receipts or credit card or bank statements of items bought for the kids should be gathered.
-These items can be useful, such a clothes, or strictly fun, such as toys.
+Receipts, credit card and bank statements, airline itineraries, or other evidence of events attended by both the grandparent and child may be useful as well.
+Receipts or credit cards or bank statements of items bought for the kids should be gathered.
+These items can be useful, such as clothes, or strictly fun, such as toys.
 Grandparents should look for emails, letters, or text messages with the parents to show evidence of them communicating about the kids.
 They should look for birthday or holiday cards to the grandparents and signed by the kids.
 They should look for emails, letters, and text messages with the kids.
 They should check the phone logs for evidence of repeated phone calls with the kids.